CAERUS ACADEMY

 Geometry

-Wednesday, 8:30-10:30
+Wednesdays, 8:30-10:30

 Geometry is everywhere around us, in both the natural and Anthropocene worlds, and we can gain practical knowledge and personal satisfaction from understanding its rules and operating principles.
 This course covers the foundational content of plane geometry including points, lines, planes, angles, parallel lines, the theorems for similar and congruent triangles, right triangles, two-column proofs, circles, quadrilaterals, areas, the distance formula and the midpoint formula.